A Shifting Target: When OCD Keeps Moving the Goalposts in ERP

 For some people, ERP doesn’t feel like steady progress — it feels like chasing a moving target.
 Just as one fear begins to fade, another takes its place.
 New obsessions appear, compulsions shift, triggers multiply.

 Many people in my research described OCD as “sneaky” or “creative,” constantly finding new ways to stay in control.
-This unpredictability could make recovery feel like a game of whack-a-mole — exhausting, confusing, and at times demoralising.
+This unpredictability made recovery feel uncertain and, at times, discouraging.

-Even when exposures were going well, mental compulsions often slipped in unnoticed, undoing hard-won gains.
-For others, OCD turned its attention to the therapy itself — demanding that ERP be done “perfectly” or turning self-monitoring into another ritual.
+Even when exposures were going well, mental compulsions often slipped in unnoticed, undermining progress.
+For others, OCD turned its focus onto the therapy itself — insisting that ERP be done “perfectly” or turning self-monitoring into another form of checking.

-When this happens, ERP can start to feel less like freedom and more like another trap — progress overshadowed by the sense that OCD is always one step ahead.
+When this happens, ERP can begin to feel less like freedom and more like another demand, overshadowed by the sense that OCD keeps changing the rules.

 Why This Happens

-One of the trickiest things about OCD is its ability to keep moving the goalposts.
-Research shows that when one obsession quiets down, another often pops up — usually within the same “dimension” of OCD (Pinciotti et al., 2021).
-For example, someone who grew up with moral scrupulosity may later develop existential fears, both fuelled by the same intolerance of uncertainty.
-If ERP only targets the surface fear, it can feel like playing whack-a-mole: you beat one obsession, and another quickly takes its place.
+One of the most challenging aspects of OCD is its tendency to shift themes.
+Research shows that when one obsession quiets down, another often emerges — usually within the same “dimension” of OCD (Pinciotti et al., 2021).
+For example, someone who once experienced moral scrupulosity may later develop existential fears, both driven by the same intolerance of uncertainty.
+If ERP only targets the surface fear, progress can feel temporary, as new obsessions take its place.

-Mental compulsions make this even more complicated.
-They’re often mistaken for “just thoughts” and missed in treatment (Gillihan et al., 2012).
-But research by Wairauch et al. (2024) shows they are far from passive.
-People performing mental compulsions are usually highly focused, concentrating intently to “get them right.”
-These rituals deliver immediate relief (negative reinforcement) and sometimes even a sense of control (positive reinforcement), which makes them incredibly sticky.
-It also explains why being told to “just stop ruminating” rarely works — the compulsion is serving a powerful function.
+Mental compulsions add further complexity.
+They’re often mistaken for “just thoughts” and can be missed in treatment (Gillihan et al., 2012).
+Research by Wairauch et al. (2024) shows they are active, effortful behaviours.
+People performing mental rituals are typically concentrating intently to “get them right.”
+These rituals provide immediate relief (negative reinforcement) and sometimes even a sense of control (positive reinforcement), making them highly persistent.
+This explains why being told to “just stop ruminating” rarely works — the compulsion serves a powerful purpose.

-Wairauch and colleagues also found that compulsions evolve over time, adding new rules or steps to keep their anxiety-reducing power.
-This means ERP can sometimes feel like it’s chasing after a moving target.
-Unless treatment is aimed at the underlying process — the need for certainty, or for things to feel “just right” — OCD can keep reinventing itself in new ways.
+Wairauch and colleagues also found that compulsions evolve over time, adding new rules or steps to preserve their anxiety-reducing effect.
+This can make ERP feel like it’s always trying to catch up.
+Unless therapy addresses the underlying process — the need for certainty or the pursuit of a “just right” feeling — OCD can keep re-emerging in new forms.

-Therapists can unintentionally reinforce this cycle if they focus only on the most visible rituals or the current obsessional theme.
-Pinciotti et al. (2021) recommend designing exposures that aim at the bigger picture — helping you learn to tolerate uncertainty itself, not just today’s fear.
-That way, when OCD shifts, the learning still applies, and you’re not left feeling like you have to start all over again.
+Therapists may unintentionally reinforce this cycle when they focus only on visible rituals or the current obsessional theme.
+Pinciotti et al. (2021) recommend designing exposures that target the broader process of uncertainty tolerance, rather than just today’s content.
+This allows learning to generalise so that when OCD shifts, the skills still apply.

 What Can Help

-When OCD keeps “shifting the target,” the goal isn’t to chase each new theme forever — it’s to build skills that work across themes, so you’re not starting from scratch every time.
+When OCD keeps “shifting the target,” the aim isn’t to chase each new theme — it’s to build skills that apply across them, so progress doesn’t reset each time symptoms change.

 Here are some things that might help in therapy: